dominique-vassard/seraph/guide/using_query_api.md

 ```

 ## `:relationship_result`
-Relatinship struct holds both start node and end node data and this can be quite a lot of data when retrieving numerous relationships.
+Relationship struct holds both start node and end node data and this can be quite a lot of data when retrieving numerous relationships.
 Also sometimes, we just want the complete relationship without having to return the start and end nodes from the query.
 `:relationship_result` address both this issue with 3 values:
 - `:contextual` (default) - The relationship will be built only using the query result, meaning that if the nodes aren't part of the return, start and end node will be empty